-In this edition of ApplyInsights, I’m sharing my observations on Canadian student visa and study permit trends for the Middle East.
+In this edition of ApplyInsights, I’m sharing my observations on Canadian student visa trends for the Middle East.
 Just two countries from that region, Iran and Turkey, fell among the top 20 source countries for international students in Canada last year.
-However, together the countries of the Middle East accounted for 4.7% of the market, or 19,140 total students—more than all but two individual countries.
+However, together the countries of the Middle East accounted for 4.7% of the market, or 19,140 total students—more than all but two countries.

 Here’s what this blog post will cover: